 - Please note that admission to our limited enrollment programs is competitive and is based on academic achievement in Level I. Possession of the published minimum requirements does not guarantee admission.

 - No. Combinations of subjects from the Faculty of Science and other faculties at McMaster are not possible, apart from the designated Combined Honours B.Sc. programs such as Honours Biology & Mathematics, Honours Biology & Environmental Sciences, Honours Biology & Psychology, Neuroscience & Behaviour, Honours Mathematics & Computer Science, and Honours Mathematics & Physics already offered by the Faculty of Science.

 - Your Cumulative Grade Point Average (GPA) is a weighted average based on the grades obtained in all of the courses that you have taken at McMaster University.

 - To calculate your Cumulative Average, you multiply the grade received in a course by the number of units in this course.
 Use this formula for each course you have completed.
 Then, add these numbers up and divide this total by the total number of units.
 This number is your GPA.

 - To find out more about the grading system used at McMaster and to see an example of how the Cumulative GPA is calculated, go to the Grading System section of the Office of the Registrar website.

 - A Minor is declared as you prepare for graduation.
 For more information, please see the Graduation Information page.

-- For a list of Minors available in the Faculty of Science, please visit the Programs (by Degree) and Minors section of the Undergraduate Calendar.
+- For a list of Minors available in the Faculty of Science, please visit the Faculty of Science section of the Undergraduate Calendar.